cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 ***

-# We found an error preparing your file
+# We found an error preparing your test file

 This message means that Cypress encountered an error when compiling and/or bundling your test file.